Bilimsel Raporlar

 Movement is a very important factor in brain development.
 It’s important for most brain functions, like memory, emotion, language and learning, cognition and to behavior.
 Ratey 148 You will hear about the cerebellum anytime you hear about movement and the brain.
 The cerebellum coordinates physical movement, as well as the movement of thoughts.

-We formulate & monitor a response plan – this is the stage that involves thought-processing.
+The brain circuits that control, sequence and time mental acts are the same circuits that are used to control or order, sequence & time physical acts.
+Ratey 148/149 Motor activity takes place in 3 stages: We analyze the incoming data (either external or internal) We formulate & monitor a response plan – this is the stage that involves thought-processing.
 It is here at this sequencing stage that involves organizing the serial order of information & integrating this information with the previously learned data.
+We execute the plan

 We can surmise that exercise can produce chemical changes that give us stronger, healthier & happier brains.
 We must not forget to view PLAY as a motor activity – it helps learning & social relationships develop.
 PLAY is an activity that gives children a sense of mastery & is rewarding.
 Play as a motor activity prepares us for later adult social interactions.
 Ratey 176/177